snowplow/advanced-analytics-web-accelerator/content/visualisation/visualisation_1.md

 #### **Step 1:** Install requirements
 Run the command below to install the project requirements and run the virtual environment

+❗❗ **This implementation has been tested with the following dependencies: *python=3.9.13, streamlit=1.12.0, snowflake-connector-python==2.7.9*.
+If you run into package compatibility issues or encounter any errors try using them to build your own environment.**

 ```bash
 pipenv install
 pipenv shell
 ```
-{{% notice note %}}
-Please note that this implementation has been tested with the following dependencies: *python=3.9.13, streamlit=1.12.0, snowflake-connector-python==2.7.9* In case you run into package compatibility issues or encounter any errors you can try using them to build your own environment.
-{{% /notice %}}

 #### **Step 2:** Set-up Database Connection
 Open `secrets.toml` and add your Snowflake account and database details.
 {{% notice warning %}}